Make your houseplants feel at home with the right environment...

 Need for feed.
 Feeding will produce bigger, lusher plants with more blooms.
 Ready to use plant food comes in ready to use convenience so there’s no mixing, measuring or mistakes!

 Keep clear of bugs.
 As with all plants, houseplants can be attacked by a range of bugs.
-Use the latest insecticide in plant care which works by hitting existing pests, protecting against new attack to create stronger-resistant plants.
+Use the latest insecticide in plant care, which works by hitting existing pests and protecting against new attack to create stronger-resistant plants.